whooosreading/docker_sinatra_template/README.md

 - `get "/info"` in `app/app.rb` should return text indentifying the app
 - `app/views/home.erb` should be customized
 - The `title` tag should be customized in `app/views/layout.erb` (potentially the favicon as well)
+- References to `username/appname` or `appname` in `script/*`
+- Names of environment variables in docker-compose-production.yml
+- Port mapping in both docker-compose files

 ## Commands